neural-electrophysiology-tool-team/reptilearn/docs/mqtt_serial_bridge.md

 }
 ...
 ```

+- `<port name>`: any string describing the board function (e.g. "camera_trigger" or "arena").
+- `<hwid>`: the port `hwid` string
+- `<fqbn>`: the Arduino `fqbn` string for this port

-The `"allow_get"` attribute determines whether get commands will be passed to this board or not.
+The `"allow_get"` attribute determines whether `get` commands will be passed to this board or not.
 The `get` command causes the board to send its current state.
 This might take some time, and so should be avoided for time-sensitive functions, such as the camera trigger.

 ## MQTT
 You may want to change the host and port settings of the MQTT broker.
 The default values assume the broker is on the same machine and uses the default port 1883.